usethesource/rascal-website/courses/Rascal/Declarations/Function/Function.md

 The _Modifiers_ affect _visibility_ and _special behaviour_ of functions:

 *  _Visibility_: `private` declares that a function is only visible in the current module.
   `public` declares that it is visible outside the module as well.
-When visibility is not specified, `private` is assumed.
+When visibility is not specified, `public` is assumed.
 *  _Special Behaviour_:
    *  `java` declares that the body of the function is implemented in Java.
 The function should have a `javaClass` annotation that determines where the Java implementation can be found.
    *  `test` declares that this is a test function.
 A test function is a boolean function (currently) without arguments.
 It can be called as any other function.
 However, it can also be called automatically by the unit test framework, by typing `:test` at the command line, see [Help](/docs/GettingHelp/CommandLine/).